Resin Driveway Cost

 What if you have a gravel driveway?

-This means that a previously gravelled driveway would need all of the gravel removed prior to the resin being laid as well, which would be another increase to your cost.
+This means that a previously gravelled driveway would need all of the gravel removed prior to the resin being laid as well, which would be another increase to your cost of a resin driveway installation.

 Choosing a more expensive stone may seem like a high cost in the beginning, but there are many pros to this in the long run.
-Opting for stones that are bigger enables more efficient water drainage to occur naturally, stopping water from pooling and thus reducing the occurrence of puddles.
+Opting for bigger stones enables more efficient water drainage to occur naturally, stopping water from pooling and thus reducing the occurrence of puddles.

 Which is the more permeable driveway material - sandstone paving or resin?